Eligibility for the Program

 As a part of the pre-construction inspection conducted by the City...

 The City will inspect your property and any sidewalk that is deemed to be a tripping hazard will be marked for replacement and indicated as such on the pre-construction inspection survey.
-By applying to this program, all applicants are to replace all sidewalk hazards that are indicated by staff as needing replacement in the pre-construction inspection survey
+Participants at minimum must repair all sidewalks, curb and gutter identified by the City but may choose to replace more at full cost to the property owner.

 All work performed will need to comply with ADA (Americans with Disabilities Act) Standards